RootBugs/k4rn-portfolio/docs/ARCHITECTURE.md

 ### Error Handling

 Errors are caught at the boundary level and logged appropriately.  <!-- HACK: validation -->
-User-facing errors are sanitized and presented gracefully.
+User-facing errors are sanitized and presented gracefully.  <!-- review: cleanup -->

 ## Performance Considerations  <!-- TODO: refactor -->